TÜV certified protection against cyber-attacks according to IEC 62443-4-1 ML3 and IEC 62443-4-2 SL2

 Under the keywords IIoT and Industry 4.0, digitally networked systems and processes are standard.
 They offer a lot of potential for possible cyber-attacks due to closely linked interfaces.
 Therefore, any participant in an automation solution that is already inherently protected against cyber-attacks makes it easier to secure the overall system.
 With the progressive merging of IT and OT during IoT solutions, protection against hacker attacks is no longer limited to classic IT.

-For this reason, our PLCnext Control was certified by TÜV Süd according to security requirements and is thus the first PLC on the market in the automation industry with an IEC 62443-4-2 SL2-certified scope of functions!
+For this reason, some of our PLCnext Technology products are certified by TüV Süd with IEC 62443-4-1 and 62443-4-2. according to industrial cyber security.
+This means that both the ´secure product development lifecycle´ as well as the ´technical security requirements´ for industrial IT security are certified by TüV Süd.
+Our PLCnext Control are the first PLCs on the market in the automation industry with an IEC 62443-4-2 SL2-certified scope of functions!

 What the certification means exactly, and which concrete advantages result from it for the user, we would like to bring you closer in the following article.
 Enjoy reading.

 These are figures that make people sit up and take notice: The monetary damage caused by cyberattacks on IT has increased almost tenfold in the last ten years.
 This is confirmed by analyses of the Internet Crime Complaint Center for IT institutions in the USA.
 The “IC3” works under the umbrella of the FBI and has calculated damages of 4.2 billion dollars for 2020.
 Ten years earlier, the agency reported 485 million dollars – and these are only the proven damages, i.e. figures from forensic criminal prosecution.